Saturday, October 14, 2023

 Remember those deer-eaten Forked Asters?
 They are Endangered in the Illinois and Wisconsin woodlands.
 The photo below is from a previous year with fewer deer:

 Not to suggest that all is well, or all goes according to plan, in this early stage of oak woodland restoration science.
-The photo below is from a series taken along a trail in 2013:
+In the photo below ...

 One last photo:

-They're gone - the bison and elk that once lived off the vegetation under our oldest oaks.
-But most of the species that once lived here are recovering a rich biodiversity that will be our generation's contribution to the people and planet of the future.
+The bison and elk are gone.
+But most of the species that once lived here are recovering a rich biodiversity that will be one contribution our generation is making to the people and planet of the future.

 Sunday, July 16, 2023